Topological susceptibility and excess kurtosis in SU(3) Yang-Mills theory: Lattice setup and renormalization factors

 \section{Lattice setup and renormalization factors}

-Our goal is to set up a series of lattice simulations with a fixed physical volume.
+Our goal is to set up a series of lattice simulations for $\chi_\mr{top}$ with a fixed physical volume $V$.
 We choose $V=(2.4783\,r_0)^4$ which is about 51\% larger than the volume $V=(2.2356\,r_0)^4$ of Ref.~\cite{Durr:2006ky}.
 We use the Wilson gauge action, and Eq.~(14) of Ref.~\cite{Durr:2006ky} parametrizes $r_0/a$ as a function of $\be$.
-With this formula it is easy to compile a list of $(L/a,\be)$ combinations which realize $L=2.4783\,r_0$.
-Today, $t_0$ \cite{Luscher:2010iy,Luscher:2011bx} is more popular to set the scale, but we are unaware of an equally handy parametrization, and we see no reason to believe that the continuum limit would be different \footnote{The quantity $t_0$ has the dimension of an area (or inverse mass squared), hence the ratio $\sqrt{t_0}/r_0$ is a real number which assumes a universal value in the continuum limit $a\to0$.} at all.
+Today, $t_0$ \cite{Luscher:2010iy,Luscher:2011bx} and $w_0$ \cite{BMW:2012hcm} are valuable alternatives to set the scale, but previous results refer to $r_0$, and we see no reason to believe that the continuum limit would be different \footnote{The quantity $t_0$ has the dimension of an area (or inverse mass squared), hence the ratio $\sqrt{t_0}/r_0$ is a real number which assumes a universal value in the continuum limit $a\to0$.} at all.

 Details of our plan are presented in Tab.~\ref{tab:smear_data}.
 We use three smoothing strategies, named ``7\,stout'' (fixed $t/a^2=0.84$) and ``0.21\,fm'', ``0.30\,fm'' (fixed $t/r_0^2$), respectively.
 To get statistically independent continuum extrapolated values, we shall generate $7\times3=21$ independent \footnote{The original plan was to generate only five lattice spacings.
 At $\be=6.0314,6.1912$ a slight increase of $\rho$ from 0.06 to $\sim0.061$ or from 0.12 to $\sim0.122$ was needed to fit in these lattices.} ensembles.
 The flow time discretization effects in the latter two strategies are expected \footnote{Comparing the top-left and bottom-left panels in Fig.~13 of Ref.~\cite{Alexandrou:2017hqw} we see no hint for any flow time discretization effects in $\chi_\mr{top}^{1/4}r_0$ at flow times and step sizes similar to ours.} to be small.